kachick/wait-other-jobs/README.md

   min-interval-seconds: '300' # default '30'
   retry-method: 'equal_intervals' # default 'exponential_backoff'
   early-exit: 'false' # default 'true'
+  # lists should be given with JSON formatted array, do not specify both wait-list and skip-list
+  # Each items should have "workflowFile" field and they can optinaly have "jobName" field
+  # If no jobName is specified, all of jobs in the workflow will be targeted
+  wait-list: |
+    [
+      {
+        "workflowFile": "ci.yml",
+        "jobName": "test"
+      },
+      {
+        "workflowFile": "release.yml"
+      }
+    ]
+  skip-list: |
+    [
+      {
+        "workflowFile": "pages.yml",
+      }
+    ]
 ```

 Full list of the changeable parameters